argyleink/ScrollSnapExplainers/css-scroll-start/readme.md

 <br>

 ## Proposed Solution
 A new CSS property on scroll containers `scroll-start` which sets the initial scroll position and a CSS property on scroll container children `scroll-start-target`.
 Once the user has interacted with the scroll area, `scroll-start` and `scroll-start-target` has no effect.
-The styles must be present during scrollport creation or they have otherwise missed their timing.
+The styles must be present during [first layout](#first-layout) or they have otherwise missed their timing.
 For example, an instable layout that shifts after page load, can disrupt `scroll-start` by causing a scroll position update.

 |   |   |
 |:----------|:-------------|